OngoGablogian/Legends_Z-A_Macros/README.md

 > These macros were made for the Switch 2 version of the game.
 If you are playing on an original Switch, wait times for loading screens will likely need to be adjusted.

 > [!CAUTION]
-> Be aware that the cutscenes for the day and night cycle will desync some of these macros, specifically the ones that involve character movement.
+> Be aware that the cut scenes for the day and night cycle will de-sync some of these macros, specifically the ones involving character movement.

 ----